cloudspace/mockups/README.md

 Then call the launch instances script:

-    ./launch_instances ami-98e515f1 --key ec2_keypair_name -f ~/userdata.json  --tags Name mockupcreator.com -w
+    ./launch_instances ami-98e515f1 --key ec2_keypair_name -f ~/userdata.json  --tags Name Mockups -w

 In this call ami-98e515f1 is a 32-bit amazon image with chef installed on it.
 The file userdata.json contains the following json:
     {"validation_key": "Your organizations chef validation ssh private key"}
-The tag Name will allow elastifox to see the name of mockupcreator.com on for your box.
+The tag Name will allow elastifox to see the name of Mockups on for your box.

 After creating the box, the script should spit out a domain name.
 Ssh into the box and add your personal public key to the authorized_hosts file in both /root/.ssh/ and ~/.ssh/ .
 This will allow you to login without having to use the box's pem.